lineoftrust/lineoftrust.github.io/web/content/post/springDeliverable.md

 Scam](https://www.tripwire.com/state-of-security/latest-security-news/tech-support-scam-uses-website-elements-spoof-microsoft-support-page/)
 reported in March 2017.

-TODO: Talk about the presentation and its slides for a few paragraphs and relate it to what we are posting below.
-In particular, discuss the relevance of the Microsoft support picture-in-picture case study.

 # Introduction
 The state of web browser client UI today is best described as a disjoint medley of vulnerabilities, contradictory design principles, and implied security conditions.
 Apart from the overarching design paradigm of a URL bar perched above page content with a tab-interface situated nearby, almost all aspects of contemporary web browsers vary from one vendor to the next.
 There exist no universal security indicators, nor are the relative levels of security—think mixed HTTPS vs full HTTPS—ever explicitly presented to consumers of these products.
 Warning prompts, pop-ups, and alerts are all handled differently.
 Settings are difficult to find.
 Extensive assortments of flags, optional settings, and advanced content featuers are tucked away far beneath the visible surface of the browser interface.